How To Make Classic Ice Cream at Home

 Making Ice Cream with an Egg Custard Base

-The more egg yolks you use, the richer and creamier your ice cream — use fewer yolks and your ice cream will taste lighter and more milky, but will also be a bit less smooth.
+The more egg yolks you use, the richer and creamier your ice cream — use fewer yolks and your ice cream will taste lighter, milkier, and a bit less smooth.
 Personally, I like a ratio of four yolks to three cups of dairy.
 I think this makes a solidly decadent ice cream without making it taste overly eggy.

 - Temper the eggs: After warming the milk on its own, whisk just a small scoop of the hot milk into the eggs and sugar.
-This warms the eggs just a bit, making them less likely to curdle when you stir them into the pot with the rest of the milk and then start cooking everything over direct heat.
+This warms the eggs just a bit, making them less likely to curdle when you stir them into the pot with the rest of the milk to cook over direct heat.

 - Heat the base slow and low: Once you start cooking the ice cream base — the mix of milk, eggs, and sugar — on the stove, keep the heat low and heat everything slowly.
 Keep stirring, scraping the bottom and sides of the pot, so the mixture cooks evenly and the bottom doesn’t scorch.
 It’s tempting to turn up the heat to make this step go faster, but try to resist!
 Keep slowly cooking the base until it’s thickened enough to coat the back of the spoon.

 - Strain the finished custard: As a final fail-safe, just in case your eggs did start to curdle a little, strain the base before churning the ice cream.
 Any accidental bits of curdled egg will get caught in the strainer — not in your ice cream.

 This is all to say, don’t let the fear of curdled eggs keep you from making this ice cream.
 Keep your wits about you and an eye on the pot, and you’ll be fine.